 - 1) You MUST book a flight that arrives at Heathrow airport in London before the group flight on the same date. - 2) If you have particular circumstance that causes you to be in London a day or more before the group, please let the Center for Global Study and Engagement and the Resident Director know so that you may discuss a plan for meeting up with the group.
-In the past, students arriving a day or more before the group have been asked to book a hotel room in the Ridgemount Hotel (depending on if you are a Humanities or Science student).
-You would be required to cover the cost of this hotel stay. - 3) You MUST inform your Resident Director (Professor Perabo, perabo@dickinson.edu) and the Center for Global Study and Engagement (global@dickinson.edu) of your flight (airline, flight number, time, and airport of arrival in London).
+In the past, students arriving a day or more before the group have been asked to book a hotel room in either the Arran or Ridgemount Hotel (depending on if you are a Humanities or Science student).
+You would be required to cover the cost of this hotel stay. - 3) You MUST inform your Resident Director (Humanities: Professor Perabo, perabo@dickinson.edu; Science: Professor Grant, braught@dickinson.edu) and the Center for Global Study and Engagement (global@dickinson.edu) of your flight (airline, flight number, time, and airport of arrival in London).